Remortgaging with another lender

 The bank has every right to reject a remortgage request.
 The outcome will depend on the relationship between the client and the adviser, the client’s financial situation, how long they have been a bank client and the context of the request.

-If the bank turns down the request or if the new terms on offer are not financially beneficial for Sylvie, she can still talk to her adviser to try to find a suitable halfway house.
+If the bank turns down the request or if it does not sufficiently meet the needs that justified it, Sylvie can still talk to her adviser to try to find a suitable halfway house.

 How does remortgaging with another lender work?

 If her request to remortgage with her current lender is turned down, Sylvie can reach out to another banking institution to see whether she can remortgage with them.
-This entails having her old loan paid off by another institution, in return for taking out a new loan with better terms or terms that are better suited to Sylvie’s current circumstances.
+This entails having her old loan paid off by another institution, in return for taking out a new loan on terms that are better suited to Sylvie’s current circumstances.

-She may be able to move to a more competitive interest rate and save money as a result.
+In general, the advantage of switching to another bank is the opportunity to benefit from a potentially more competitive interest rate and save money as a result.
+In the current climate, this is highly unlikely.
 Sylvie may be able to change other aspects of her loan, too, such as the loan term or the monthly repayment amount.

 It’s absolutely vital to take all of the costs associated with remortgaging with another lender into account to determine whether the new terms are better than your current terms.

-For remortgaging with another lender to be profitable, the terms offered by the new institution must actually be better, including in terms of a lower interest rate.
-It’s absolutely vital for Sylvie to take all of the costs associated with remortgaging with another lender into account as she determines whether the new terms are really better than her current terms.
-Otherwise, she must decide that the costs associated with remortgaging are worth bearing to access new terms such as lower monthly payments (in exchange for a longer repayment period).
+For remortgaging with another lender to be profitable, the terms offered by the new institution must actually be better, be it in terms of a lower interest rate or if Sylvie’s situation must require a revision of certain criteria (lower monthly repayments), even if this means having less advantageous overall conditions.
+It’s absolutely vital for Sylvie to take all of the costs associated with remortgaging with another lender into account to ensure that the new offer actually meets her needs.
+This will probably mean accepting that the cost associated with remortgaging are worth bearing to access new terms such as lower monthly payments (in exchange for a longer repayment period).

 N.B.: Sylvie will have to persuade the new financial institution to allow her to remortgage with them.
 Just like for a standard mortgage, she will have to complete a new application, prove her income, provide supporting documents, open a new account, etc.